ArtisticPhoenix/eJinn/README.md

  - /home/app/Exceptions/UnknownError _( class \UnknownError errorCode 0)_

  ###Examples###
  __eJinn__ uses itself to create it's exception files.
 You can view the config file at `src/eJinnConf.php` and you can see the files it created at `src/evo/ejinn/Exceptions`.
 You can also run it through the main `index.php` file.
+I also plan to use this on my other projects!

 Still a work in progress.